gruhn/vue-qrcode-reader/README.md

 ```
 ### `track` prop

 By default detected QR codes are visually highlighted.
 A transparent canvas overlays the camera stream.
-When a QR codes is detected its location is painted to the canvas.
+When a QR code is detected, its location is painted to the canvas.
 You can enable/disable this feature by passing `true`/`false` via the `track` prop.

 You can also pass a function to customize the way the location is painted.
 This function is called to produce each frame.
 It receives the location object as the first argument and a `CanvasRenderingContext2D` instance as the second argument.